Celebrating our graduates

 15 Gorffennaf 2016

-The Cardiff University School of Earth and Ocean Sciences official graduation ceremony took place on Monday 11th July.
+The Cardiff University School of Earth and Environmental Sciences official graduation ceremony took place on Monday 11th July.

 At the reception, a selection of prizes were also awarded to students across all degree programmes.